-The Forest Society of Maine is proud to to announce that 2014 marks the 30-year anniversary of our founding.
-FSM was established in 1984 to protect 18,000 acres of productive forestland in Attean, Maine for their ecological, economic, recreational, and cultural values.
-Today we are celebrating having helped to conserve nearly a million acres across Maine’s North Woods.
+The Forest Society of Maine is proud to be celebrating our thirtieth anniversary.
+We were established in 1984 to conserve Maine forestlands for their ecological, economic, recreational, and cultural values.
+Today we have helped to conserve nearly a million acres in Maine’s North Woods.

-We want to say "thank you" to our many friends and supporters who have helped make this remarkable achievement possible.
-If you are just starting to explore FSM's work, we hope you will join us as we look to the next 30 years and another million acres conserved for Maine.
+Thank you to our many friends and supporters who have helped make this remarkable achievement possible.
+If you are just starting to explore FSM's work, we hope you will join us as we look to the next 30 years and another million acres conserved.

 Latest News & Events

 Blackman Stream Alewife Cross Country RunMay 21st at 8:30am at Maine Forest and Logging